Opinion | Trump is trying to disenfranchise Black voters. The GOP isn’t stopping him.

 In Wisconsin, Trump's campaign has paid for recounts in just two counties, one of which is Milwaukee County.
 In Michigan, Trump personally called two Republican officials who now want to decertify the vote in Wayne County, which includes Detroit.
 In Pennsylvania, Trump's legal team has challenged vote-counting procedures and made unsupported allegations of fraud in two cities: Philadelphia and Pittsburgh.
-In Georgia, the Trump team filed a lawsuit targeting absentee ballots in Savannah and another suit took aim at the state's ballot-curing process.
+In Georgia, the Trump team filed a lawsuit targeting absentee ballots in Savannah, and another suit took aim at the state's ballot-curing process.

 The pattern is obvious and appalling: Trump and the Republicans are trying to invalidate votes in cities with large African American populations — cities that happen to have voted overwhelmingly for Joe Biden.
 In effect, Trump is arguing that Black people have no right to vote him out of office.